pentagram-lang/pentagram-ideas/plans/formatting.md

-# Tacit ideas / Plans / Formatting
+# Pentagram ideas / Plans / Formatting

-Tacit will come with a builtin formatter.
+Pentagram will come with a builtin formatter.

 The formatter will help with complex nested expressions:
 - Single space